Pathare Prabhu: Introduction

-The Pathare Prabhu, in the 19th century would to refer to Bombay as 'Desh' (country).
+The Pathare Prabhu, in the 19th century would refer to Mumbai (then known as Bombay) as 'Desh' (country).
 They formed the "Union Club" under which were the five primary collectives of Girgaon, Mazagaon, Parel, Mahim and Worli.
 In 1887, they held a meeting at the "Desh" level in which it was decided to stop inviting "naikins" (dancers) to sing at the Upanayana (thread ceremonies or "munja") and marriage celebrations.
 Historians cite an incident where a Pathare Prabhu member who broke this rule two years later was socially outcast by the community.
 He sued for defamation but the British Court ruled against him.